Maintenance break in e-services on 21 May at 6–20 More information

 Temporary unemployment benefits for self-employed persons

-Self-employed persons can get labour market subsidy, if at least one of the following requirements is met:
+Kela can pay self-employed persons labour market subsidy from 1 January until 28 February 2022, if at least one of the following requirements is met:

-- The income from self-employment is, because of the coronavirus epidemic, less than EUR 1,089.67 per month.
+- the income from self-employment is, because of the coronavirus epidemic, less than EUR 1,103.92 per month.

 You do not have to close down your business in order to get labour market subsidy.